Common questions about The Information Security Office service offerings

 An application security assessment is intended to find the most critical and high risk vulnerabilities; however, the assessment process is often accelerated due to time and resource constraints meaning all vulnerabilities may not be discovered in a single assessment.

 Remediation due dates are generated based on the risk and the breadth of the vulnerability.
-Due dates can be negotiated with the Information Security and Policy team at the time of disclosure.
+Due dates can be negotiated with the Information Security Office at the time of disclosure.
 For example, some due dates may be changed for reasons like:

 - Reliance upon a vendor to implement a fix for a discovered vulnerability